ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 ## Testing in Production

-Once more we have to test the publication, now in Production mode To automate the testing process, we create a separated project:
+Once more we have to test the publication, now in Production mode To automate the testing process, we create a separated project in a sibling folder of the folder containing the module repo:

 ```
 $ ls -l